The best courgette soup or zucchini soup I have ever made. Easy to make, creamy and so aromatic, you will love it!

 - 1 fresh egg

-- Peel the zucchini with a potato peeler.
-Set the peel aside and cube the zucchini.
+- Peel the courgettes with a potato peeler.
+Set the peel aside and cube the courgettes.
 Chop the onion and the garlic cloves very finely.

 - Melt 1 tablespoon butter in a soup pot.
 Add the onion and cook gently until translucent.
-Add the garlic, stir shortly, then add the chopped zucchini.
-Cook for about 4-5 minutes, until the zucchini cubes turn golden.
+Add the garlic, stir shortly, then add the chopped courgettes.
+Cook for about 4-5 minutes, until the cubes turn golden.

-- Sprinkle the fennel seeds on top of the zucchini and give the meat or vegetable stock to the pot.
+- Sprinkle the fennel seeds on top and pour the stock into the pot.
 Cover, lower the heat and cook for about 20 minutes.

 - Preheat the oven to 220 degrees Celsius/ 430 degrees Fahrenheit.